 Raw AFQT Score = 2 × (WK + PC) + AR + MK

 Convert your raw score to a percentile score to compare your results to the results of thousands of other ASVAB test-takers.
-Army recruits require a minimum score of 31, Marine Corps recruits at least 32, Navy recruits are at least a 35, and Coast Guard and Air Force ASVAB score is at least a 36.
+Army recruits require a minimum score of 31, Marine Corps recruits at least 32, Navy recruits at least 35, and Coast Guard and Air Force ASVAB score is at least 36.

 To ensure the ASVAB score of the position you pursue, you could find some more details on the official website of the ASVAB test.